stride3d/stride-docs/en/manual/graphics/rendering-pipeline/render-features.md

 # Render features

-A @'SiliconStudio.Xenko.Rendering.RenderFeature' is responsible for drawing a given type of @'SiliconStudio.Xenko.Rendering.RenderObject'.
+A @'Xenko.Rendering.RenderFeature' is responsible for drawing a given type of @'Xenko.Rendering.RenderObject'.

 ## Render phases